Teeth Misalignment: Malocclusion Types, Causes & Fixes

 Jaw size

-A small jaw can lead to crowded teeth as there isn't enough room to accommodate all of your teeth.
-This is often a trait that's inherited from your parents.
+A smaller-than-average jaw can lead to crowded teeth due to the limited space available for proper alignment.
+This is often an inherited trait passed down from parents.

 Losing baby teeth too early